suzieh/suzieh.github.io/_projects/1_project.md

 ___

-## Local Manifold Distance (LMdist) for Dimensionality Reduction
+## LMdist for Dimensionality Reduction

-Here we give a brief introduction to LMdist, an algorithm for adjusting pairwise distances in dimensionality reduction in order to remove the "arch effect."
+Here we give a brief introduction to Local Manifold Distance (LMdist), an algorithm for adjusting pairwise distances in dimensionality reduction in order to remove the "arch effect."

+<p>&nbsp;</p>

 #### The problem: Arch/Horseshoe Effect